chinapedia/wikipedia.abstract.en/Page/Freeciv.md

 Version 2.2.0 included a map editor, termed Civworld.
 It can create new scenarios, as well as edit the map currently being played.
 Basic scripting is available with Freeciv, but is not available in Civworld.[17]
 Version 2.3 increased the limit of players from 30 to 126.

-CullamBruce-Lockhart--Dawning_Fanfare.oga There are different clients available SDL, GTK+ (version3) and Xaw3D[18] A Qt client was added in version 2.5.
+There are different clients available SDL, GTK+ (version3) and Xaw3D[18] A Qt client was added in version 2.5.
 The Freeciv interface is available in over 30 different languages.[19]
 The addition of Gaelic was covered on BBC TV.[20]

 Ports and variants